-- RPOSD staff will conduct an administrative review of applications for good standing status, completeness, adherence to category and project requirements. - Applications that passed administrative review will be will be sent forward to the competitive grants evaluation panel.
-Each application will be evaluated and scored by a minimum of three reviewers using the evaluation criteria outlined in for each grant program in Section 2.2. - RPOSD staff will meet with the competitive grants evaluation panel to review each grant application and arrive at a composite score for each application.
-This meeting will produce a preliminary ranking to select projects that will receive a site visit. - RPOSD staff and the competitive grants evaluation panel will schedule and complete site visits for the applications receiving top scores in the preliminary ranking. - RPOSD staff and evaluation panel members will finalize ranking. - To ensure recommended minimum funding targets for applicable competitive grant programs are met (see Figure 2-1), RPOSD staff and evaluation panel members will complete the following analysis: - 1.
+- RPOSD staff will conduct an administrative review of applications for good standing status, completeness, adherence to category and project requirements. - Applications that passed administrative review will be sent forward to the competitive grants evaluation panel.
+Each application will be evaluated and scored by a minimum of three reviewers using the evaluation criteria outlined for each grant program in Section 2.2. - RPOSD staff will meet with the competitive grants evaluation panel to review each grant application and arrive at a composite score for each application. - RPOSD staff and evaluation panel members will finalize ranking. - To ensure recommended minimum funding targets for applicable competitive grant programs are met (see Figure 2-1), RPOSD staff and evaluation panel members will complete the following analysis: - 1.
 From the current grant program's total funding, set aside 30% to provide funding for approved projects in High-Need or Very-High-Need Study Areas.
 Any funds left unawarded will be held for the next grant cycle for projects in High-Need or Very-High-Need Study Areas.
 If there is insufficient funding for approved applications, RPOSD may award grants proportionately. - 2.
 The remaining 70% will be available for funding of approved grant applications in other Study Areas.
 If there is insufficient funding for approved applications, RPOSD may award grants proportionately. - RPOSD's Board of Directors will be notified of results at the end of the evaluation cycle. - RPOSD will issue notification of award to selected projects.